illinois-dres-aitg/html-slides/README.md

 # xml-slides
-Resources to create HTML slides from an XML document.
+Resources to create HTML slides from an XML document, including an index file of all the files using their titles.

 ## Examples